shakfu/kilo/ROADMAP.md

 **Looking forward:**

 The modular architecture has proven successful.
 By maintaining discipline around core separation and module boundaries, Loki can evolve into a powerful editor while preserving its minimalist, hackable nature.

+The v0.5.0 release demonstrates that complex features can be added without compromising core simplicity - the auto-indent module added 280 lines of well-tested code in a completely separate module.

 Contributions welcome!
 See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines (if it exists), or open an issue to discuss new features.